ambergnar/shinyFinal/README.md

 >**-SenateTotalFemale**
    >Stored within this variable is the total number of Females serving the Senate each year.
 >**-SenateTotalMale**
    >Stored within this variable is the total number of Males serving the Senate each year.

+>Beneath the tab
+   >5.
+DATA
 >The user may click on the arrows displayed to the right of each variable name to sort through the amounts within each column respectively.
 >In addition, the user may also filter through the rows of the data set by entering a particular amount within the search bar shown on the upper right corner of the page.
+>Finally, the user may also sort through various pages of the data by clicking on either the page numbers or arrows displayed below the data table on the bottom right corner.

 >This completes the shinyFinal user guide.